dancrew32/zirrow/README.md

 To get all the gems, `bundle install`

-If you just want a really simple Zillow Api class, use `/api/Zirrow.rb`.
+If you just want a really simple Zillow Api class, use [/api/Zirrow.rb](https://github.com/dancrew32/zirrow/blob/master/api/Zirrow.rb).

-If you want to run the api site, just `rackup config.ru`.
+If you want to run the api site, just `rackup config.ru` or if you're on [Heroku](http://www.heroku.com/), `heroku create && git push heroku master`.

 No clue what rack is?
 Read about here [Rack](https://devcenter.heroku.com/articles/rack)

 You'll need to request a